How to Read Oil Change Sticker?

-Where to Find the Oil Change Sticker
+Where Is the Oil Change Sticker Placed?

 1. Date of the Last Oil Change